ITU-BDSA23-GROUP23/Chirp/docs/report.md

 ![Project Board](images/ProjectBoard.png)

+### Unresolved issues

+- Releases currently don't publish our code as single file
+- Released compiled code currently does not work
+- The features 'Pagination' and 'Forget me' could be more user friendly.
+We have a few issues for that.
+- Delete data about users from B2C.
+- Automate use of docker for local use and testing
+- Migrate to .net 8
+- Feedback on failed cheep submit
+- Check for nullable properties

 ![Flow of activities](diagrams/ActivityFlows.png)

 For this project, we did most of our work while sitting together in a meeting, either physically or on a Discord server.
 Then we would split of into smaller groups, but still be available for other team members.